 At Least One Hospital Accepts Medicare Patients?
 Yes

 At Least One Accredited by Joint Commission?
 Yes

 Crime Rate: Below the national average

 Political Leanings: Liberal

 Is Florida Considered Tax Friendly for Retirement?
 Yes

-Notes: Jupiter has grown by 30% within the last decade.
-It has been called one of the happiest places in the country.
-Jupiter Medical Center has been ranked in the top 10% of hospitals nationwide for medical excellence (CareChex by Comparison).
+Notes: Jupiter has grown 10% within the last decade.
+It has been called one of the happiest places in the country, and its Jupiter Medical Center is ranked in the top 10% of hospitals nationwide for medical excellence (CareChex by Comparison).
 Home prices have increased 9% since a year ago.